jessicabarbalho/capybara-integration/README.md

 capybara-integration
 ====================

-Examplo of an application with integration tests
+Example of an application with integration tests